 My Return to Work story

 Everyone’s career break is different.
-Last year, seventeen women returned to professional services with the help of our Return to Work programme.
+Since launching our pilot programme in 2015, we have helped many people return to a career in professional services, with the help of our Return to Work programme.
 Here are some of their stories.

 Senior Consultant, Consulting